SimonCropp/PandocNet/readme.md

 ### Raw Files

-Passing in files with no options will result in defering to Pandoc both the file formats and default options.
+Passing in files with no options will result in deferring to Pandoc both the file formats and default options.

 <!-- snippet: RawFiles -->
 <a id='snippet-rawfiles'></a>